Uncover the Truth Behind Meth Detox Timelines

 Aftercare, also known as extended care, is a set of ongoing therapies aimed at helping you stay sober for life after completing meth detox.
 Aftercare lowers your risk of relapse and teaches you skills that help you thrive and bounce back after overcoming meth addiction.
 Addiction experts recommend that addiction recovery programs last a minimum of 90 days, or as long as needed until patients feel confident and ready to re-enter society as sober individuals.

 Patients who choose to participate in aftercare often have the freedom to select therapies they feel will work best at helping them stay on track with sobriety.
-Group therapy, recreational therapy, and 12-step support groups like Narcotics Anonymous are common therapies offered as part of aftercare.
+Group therapy, recreational therapy, and 12 Step support groups like Narcotics Anonymous are common therapies offered as part of aftercare.
 Patients can also move to sober living facilities that help them transition back into society as they secure employment and develop new daily routines packed with healthy activities.

 Cost of Meth Detox

-Sliding scale fees, grants, and scholarships are other ways to get free or low-cost detox treatment if you don’t have health insurance or need additional help paying for treatment.
+Sliding scale fees, grants, and scholarships are other ways to get free or low-cost detox treatment if you don’t have health insurance or need additional help paying for care.
 Most drug detox centers are open to evaluating your finances and setting up payment arrangements that can help you or your loved one get treatment.

-Find help for meth addiction by speaking with your doctor, local hospital, or someone at Narcotics Anonymous who can connect you with professional meth detox treatment.
-If you know people who have successfully overcome meth addiction, ask these individuals for referrals to programs that can also help you.
+- Find help for meth addiction by speaking with your doctor, local hospital, or someone at Narcotics Anonymous who can connect you with professional meth detox treatment.